Gruesome Gertie

-Gruesome Gertie was the nickname given by death row inmates to the Louisiana electric chair.
+Gruesome Gertie was the nickname given by death row inmates to the electric chair in Louisiana, United States.

 It is also widely known for the failed execution of Willie Francis.

 History

 The 1940 Louisiana legislature changed the method of execution, making execution by electrocution effective from June 1, 1941.
 Louisiana's electric chair did not have a permanent home at first, and was taken from parish to parish to perform the executions.
 The electrocution would usually be carried out in the courthouse or jail of the parish where the condemned inmate had been convicted.
 Eugene Johnson, a black man convicted of robbing and murdering Steven Bench, a white farmer who lived near Albany, was the first to die in Louisiana's electric chair; he was electrocuted in the Livingston Parish Jail on September 11, 1941.

 In 1957, it was decided to build an execution chamber at the Louisiana State Penitentiary to carry out all executions in Louisiana.
 Notable executions in the chair were those of Toni Jo Henry (the only woman executed in Louisiana's electric chair), Elmo Patrick Sonnier (the inmate on whom the film Dead Man Walking was based) and Willie Francis (the only inmate to survive the electric chair; he was ultimately executed after the first attempt failed).
 From passage of legislation in 1991 until 2024, the State of Louisiana opted for the use of lethal injection as the sole method of execution.
 The last person executed on "Gruesome Gertie" was Andrew Lee Jones, on July 22, 1991.
-During its fifty years, "Gruesome Gertie" was used for a total of 87 executions.
+During its 50 years, "Gruesome Gertie" was used for a total of 87 executions.
 It now sits at the Louisiana Prison Museum in Angola, Louisiana.
 "Gruesome Gertie" was reinstated in 2024, along with the addition of nitrogen hypoxia.

 "Gruesome Gertie" was also used as a film prop in Monster's Ball (2001), in which Sean "Diddy" Combs can be seen sitting in the chair.